Police face questions over response to Texas school shooting

 Olivarez said investigators were trying to establish whether the classroom was, in fact, locked or barricaded in some way.

-Javier Cazares, whose fourth grade daughter, Jacklyn Cazares, was killed in the attack, said he raced to the school when he heard about the shooting, arriving while police were still gathered outside.
+Javier Cazares, whose fourth grade daughter, Jacklyn Cazares, was killed in the attack, said he raced to the school as the massacre unfolded.
+When he arrived, he saw two officers outside the school and about five others escorting students out of the building.
+But 15 or 20 minutes passed before the arrival of officers with shields, equipped to confront the gunman, he said.

-Upset that police were not moving in, he raised the idea of charging into the school with several other bystanders.

-“Let’s just rush in because the cops aren’t doing anything like they are supposed to,” he said.
-“More could have been done.”
+As more parents flocked to the school, he and others pressed police to act, Cazares said.
+He heard about four gunshots before he and the others were ordered back to a parking lot.

+“A lot of us were arguing with the police, ‘You all need to go in there.
+You all need to do your jobs.’
+Their response was, ‘We can’t do our jobs because you guys are interfering,’” Cazares said.

-Carranza had watched as Ramos crashed his truck into a ditch outside the school, grabbed his AR-15-style semi-automatic rifle and shot at two people outside a funeral home, who ran away uninjured.
+Ramos crashed his truck into a ditch outside the school, grabbed his AR-15-style semi-automatic rifle and shot at two people outside a funeral home, who ran away uninjured, according to authorities and witnesses.

-Olivarez told CNN that the school security officer outside was armed and that initial reports said he and Ramos exchanged gunfire, “but right now we’re trying to corroborate that information.”
+As for the armed school officer, investigators have concluded that he was not positioned between the school and Ramos, leaving him unable to confront the shooter before he entered the building, according to a law enforcement official who was not authorized to discuss the case and spoke of condition of anonymity.

+The school officer was driving nearby but was not on campus when Ramos crashed his truck, the law enforcement official said.

 As Ramos entered the school, two Uvalde police officers exchanged fire with him, and were wounded, according to Olivarez.
 Ramos went into a classroom and began to kill.